Jump to topic

 - Oncology (four weeks)

-The PGY-1 resident is required to staff the inpatient pharmacy two weekends a month and three holidays per year.
+The PGY-1 resident is required to staff the inpatient pharmacy every other weekend and three holidays per year.
 These requirements are subject to change in order to customize the service learning experience to meet the needs of the resident as determined by the Residency Advisory Committee.

 The service rotation and clinical rotations are not to interfere with each other; it is the responsibility of the resident to make arrangements with the appropriate preceptor(s) when a change in the schedule is needed.